PriyadarshiAkshay/TransitFit_demo/README.md

 If we look at the WASP-91b_TransitFit_output folder, we will find 3 subfolders:

 1. **fitted_lightcurves**: All the lightcurves (now detrended and normalised, if specified so) along with the best fit curve generated from the best fit parameters.
-2. **output_parameters**: All the best-fit values for the parameters which were fitted by TransitFit.
+2. **output_parameters**: All the best-fit values for the parameters which were fitted by TransitFit. results_with_asymmetric_errors.csv is the set of results we recommend to use.
+This handles the asymmetric nature of sample distribution around the best fit value and provides the errors accordingly.
+Other files show the standard deviation of samples as the error.
 3. **plots**: The plots comparing the raw lightcurve with the best fit lightcurve.
 Also, the plots corresponding to posterior distribution of the parameters.
+You should definitely check the plot provided in folded_curves/with_errorbars to check the quality of the fitting.

 ## Transmission Spectroscopy